AhmadRaza786/react-signature-component/README.md

 }
 ```

+### SignatureInput
+A Default SignatureInput component has the following props
+`signature` has type as `string` or `SignatureTypeInfo`

+`string` type will return a base64 digital signature drawing.

+`SignatureTypeInfo` type will have three properties to render the digital signature with these props accordingly.

+1. `color`: `string` color code
+2. `fontFamily`: `string` font family
+3. `text`: `string` Name for digital signaure

-`SignatureInput` is a default input component that can be replaced wit your own input designed component.
-Just to make sure that component should have 2 props like `SignatureInputProps`
+ `SignatureInput` is a default input component that can be replaced with your own input designed component.
+Just to make sure that component should have same props like `SignatureInputProps`

+ ### SignaturePad
+ A component that allows to draw the signature or type signature with support of different font-families.

+ #### Props
+ `showSignatureModal`: A callback function that triggrs and enable the digital signature modal to render into dom.

+ `onClose`: A callback that triggeres when the modal get closed.

+ `setSignature`: A calback that returns the signature on submit call and returns the signature to render it on `SignatureInput` accordingly.